almogtavor/static-hands/README.md

 ⌨️ Super useful shortcuts with the CapsLock key that spare the need to move hands while typing.
 Super simple.
 No learning curve.

-All of the shortcuts uses the CapsLock key, that 99% of programmers don't use 99% of their time.
+All of the shortcuts use the CapsLock key, which 99% of programmers don't use 99% of their time.
 With static hands, you can let CapsLock turn your keyboard into a magical hands position fixed keyboard.

 *Irrelevant for Vim users.